Software Development Insurance

 Computer Programmer and Software Developer Insurance

-Your independent insurance agent can help you determine if you can save money on your computer programmer insurance or software developer insurance by purchasing a business owners policy.
+Your independent insurance agent can help you determine if you can save money on your computer programmer insurance or software developer insurance by comparing available discounts you might qualify for.

-Your customers expect a certain level of expertise from you, and if you fail to deliver or are somehow negligent, you will very likely be sued for damages.
-Consider the following errors or mistakes, and the potential harm to a client:
+Your customers expect a certain level of expertise from you, and if you fail to deliver or are somehow negligent, you could easily get sued for resulting damages.
+Consider the following possible errors that might require this coverage:

 • Failing to complete a project on time

-• Making coding errors, thus causing a glitch that creates downtime and lost revenue for client
+• Making coding errors, thus causing a glitch that creates downtime and lost revenue for the client

 • Making system design errors